deminden/min-rust-corr/README.md

 # Compare results with R implementations
 Rscript crates/core/tests/investigate_diffs.R data/your_file.tsv.gz
 ```
-## Licence
+## License
 License: GPL-2.0-or-later for now, because bicor and hellcor started as close ports of the R reference implementations (WGCNA and HellCor) to ensure output parity.
+Earlier commits were temporarily labeled MIT; however, once bicor (commit f8b5fc) and hellcor (commit b6802a4) were introduced as close ports for R-parity, the project was relicensed to GPL for compliance.
 I plan to rewrite these algorithms independently and then move the project to a permissive license (MIT/Apache-2.0).